wp-plugins/cpanel-manager-from-worpit/readme.txt

 *	View a list of all FTP users.
 *	Add a new FTP user
-*	Add new FTP users in bulk.
+*	Add new FTP users IN BULK.
-*	Delete FTP users in bulk (with option to remove ftp directories)
+*	Delete FTP users IN BULK (with option to remove ftp directories)

+= Sub Domains =

+*	View all sub domains along with their full document root path and their redirection status
+*	Add a new sub domain
+*	Delete sub domains IN BULK.

 With it (in time) you will be able to perform many convenient functions from within your WordPress site that you would otherwise need to log into your cPanel to do.